The world needs scientific expertise, and technical competency in science and technology is an invaluable asset sought after in many other fields.

-Each year, one OSA member is presented a “no strings” stipend of $50,000.
-This fellowship is an investment in a person’s commitment to advancing science through non-traditional career paths (e.g. public policy, government, and journalism).
-The Fellowship is given in support of the individual not a project.
+Each year, we present this “no strings” stipend of US$50,000 to one OSA Member.
+The fellowship is an investment in a person’s commitment to advancing science through non-traditional career paths such as public policy, government, and journalism.

-- Be an OSA Member who has received their terminal degree within the last five years, or will receive their terminal degree by the application deadline
+- Be a current Member who has received their terminal degree within the last five years, or will receive their terminal degree by the application deadlines.

 The Application will Include: